symphonycms/wg/docs/working/pages.markdown

 ## Forget pages, think content! ##

-A 'page' in Symphony is nothing more than a container for encapsulating content (data sources) and occasionally handling some logic (events).
+A _page_ in Symphony is nothing more than a container for encapsulating content (data sources) and occasionally handling some logic (events).

-The best way to structure your site is in 'Blueprints > Pages'.
+The best way to structure your site is in **Blueprints > Pages**.
 This is fairly obvious for dynamic pages — you would create a unique page for a News section, and provide that with a parameter and the right data source to show the latest news items.

-But here's the trick: **all** pages should be added here, also static pages!
+But here's the trick: all pages should be added here, also static pages!
 So, if you have a site structure like:

 * Home
 * About us